redaGit/satelliteIXR/README.md

 ```

 **The above calculation is 2301 pps.
-The IXIA is sending 522 byte packet plus there is 4 bytes added to each frame from the satellite.
+The IXIA is sending 522 byte packet plus there is 20 bytes overhead added plus 4 bytes to each frame from the satellite.
 2301 x 546(522 + 20 bytes + 4 bytes) x 8 = 10,050,768.**

 2) Configuration output from testvprn1 interface test2 sap esat-1/1/1:20.